Unrepresented Nations and Peoples Organization: Members

+Members who are recognised as independent countries by at least 1 UN Member or by other countries recognised by at least 1 UN member are marked by asterisk (*).

 Former members

 Some members of the UNPO have left because of United Nations (UN) recognition, autonomy agreements, or for other reasons.

 The following lists former and suspended members.

 Former members who became part of the UN are highlighted with a blue background and italics.
 Original members (from 11 February 1991) are listed with pink background and in bold.
+Former members who are recognised as independent countries by at least 1 UN member or by other countries recognised by at least 1 UN member are marked by asterisk (*).
+Suspended members are marked by yellow background.